 The architecture is charming and you can’t help thinking to yourself how darling this town is.
-Few travelers find this to be a flaw and think the town is unauthentic Laos, but after traveling through this magnificent country for over a month, it’s a nice way to break up the trip and indulge on some comforts from home.
+While some travelers may find the town to be unauthentic, we didn’t.
+After a month traveling this magnificent country, it broke up our trip nicely.
+Plus, we enjoy finding some comforts from home.
 It’s easy to feel comfortable here with cozy restaurants, cafes, and guesthouses all in a beautiful riverside community.

 Stroll or Bicycle Through the Streets